What is the North-South Line?

 (click to enlarge)

-The North-South line is 44km long and has 25 stations from Jurong East to Marina Bay.
-There are 7 interchanges that connect the line to the East-West Line, Circle Line, Bukit Panjang LRT and Punggol LRT.
+The North-South line is 45km long and has 26 stations from Jurong East to Marina South Pier.
+There are 8 interchanges that connect the line to the East-West Line, Circle Line, Downtown Line, North East Line and Bukit Panjang LRT.

 UPGRADING OF SIGNALLING SYSTEM

-Upgrading works on the signalling system for NSEW Line will be completed in phases from 2016.
+Upgrading works on the signalling system for the NSL and the EWL will be completed by 2017 and 2018 respectively.
 Commuters can expect shorter waiting times as the upgraded signalling system allows trains to run in shorter intervals.